 The advantages of GPS fleet tracking are clear.
 They include improved safety measures for drivers, along with increased productivity.
 GPS tracking also makes theft recovery easier for fleet managers.
 There are multiple ways GPS helps keep spending under control, too.
 It does so by tracking maintenance, making it easier to perform preventative maintenance and by reducing fuel costs by optimizing routes.

-Even though the benefits of GPS fleet tracking are clear, it doesn’t come without its downsides.
+Even though the benefits of GPS fleet tracking are clear, it does have its downsides.
 One of the cons of GPS fleet tracking include a lack of morale from drivers who may not appreciate the feeling of having a superior over their shoulder while driving.
 Another is that it could become a distraction for drivers.

 GPS fleet tracking entails tracking multiple vehicles that are a part of the same fleet.
 Vehicle tracking is the act of tracking one singular vehicle using GPS.
-The best way to maintain an understanding of fleet management concepts is to visit KeepTruckin.
+One of the best ways to maintain an understanding of fleet management concepts is to visit the Motive website.

 Optimize your operations with fleet tracking GPS devices